mkbas/IDEQ/README.md

 ### Testing

-For the results in the table 1 of the draft paper, the test/validation datasets were 2048 random 2D euclidean TSP instances.
+For the results in the table 1 of the submitted paper, the test/validation datasets were 2048 random 2D euclidean TSP instances.
 For Table 2 it was the tsplib instances.

 #### TSP 500:
 ```bash